MacroUniverse/SLISCt/README.md

 If you want to use "disp()" in debugger, add "SLISC/print.cpp" to compiler and use "print()" with the same arguments.

 ## "arithmetic.h"

+There is no automatic `resize()` inside functions in SLISC, for performance reason and to reduce bugs.
+In `SLS_CHECK_SHAPES` is defined (in debug mode it's defined by default), shapes of matrix/vector will be checked.

 ### basic utilities
 ```cpp